marcc-hpc/tutorials/pages/shortcourse/shortcourse_concepts.md

 2. `5x2` Tesla [P100](https://www.nvidia.com/en-us/data-center/tesla-p100/)
 3. `2x2` Volta [V100](https://www.nvidia.com/en-us/data-center/tesla-v100/)

 Like all data centers and HPC resources, we use the `Tesla` line of NVidia products.
 These are distinct from the consumer line in three ways.
 First, they are more physically robust, which is a requirement for use in a dense, hot cluster.
 Second, they often have higher-bandwidth networking required to use many GPUs at once.
-Third, and most importantly, they include error-correcting code ([ECC](https://en.wikipedia.org/wiki/ECC_memory)) memory which is necessary to prevent data corruption and enables binary-reproducible, double-precision calculations.
-Current trends in artificial intelligence suggest movement towards single- and half-precicion calculations.
-These are almost always unsuitable for physics-based calculations.
+Third, and most importantly, they include error-correcting code ([ECC](https://en.wikipedia.org/wiki/ECC_memory)) memory which is necessary to prevent data corruption and enables binary-reproducible, double-precision calculations which are often necessary for physics-based calculations.

 ## Storage

+{% include important.html content='Storage guidance is subject to change particularly as we introduce new filesystems.
+Consult our <a href="https://www.marcc.jhu.edu">main webpage</a> or support staff for help if you are not sure about how to use our filesystems.' %}

 *Blue Crab* has two entirely independent file systems.
 These provide the usual "storage" which holds data on timescales up to months.
-Storage should not be confused with "memory".
+Storage should not be confused with *memory*.
 The computer memory (i.e. RAM) is physically located on the compute nodes and disappears at the end of your calculation.
 Memory can swallow a deluge of data coming from a processor.
-Storage that exists on spinning disks or even solid-state drives can only swallow a tiny trickle in comparison.
+Storage that exists on the disks that comprise even our best-performing filesystem has a much lower bandwidth than the on-board memory.

 ### Lustre storage: the "scratch" system

 The fastest storage is provided by a `2PB` (two petabyte, or 2000 terabtyes) [Lustre](http://wiki.lustre.org/Main_Page) system which is connected via [Infiniband](https://en.wikipedia.org/wiki/InfiniBand) (IB) to all compute nodes.
-We call this the **"scratch"** system because it is meant to be used in a manner similar to memory, that is, it is temporary storage (six months maximum) and is designed to enable high-speed I/O operations.
+We call this the **"scratch"** system because it is meant to be used in a manner similar to memory, that is, as temporary storage with a maximum lifespan of six months, and is designed to enable high-speed I/O operations.
 Lustre is not optimal for hosting many tiny files, compiling code, or serving programs (binaries) to your calculations.
 The `~/scratch` and `~/work` folders (the latter is shared within research groups) occupy the Lustre system.

 ### ZFS storage

-Home directories at the `~/` and `~/data` folders are hosted on the much larger `12PB` [ZFS](https://en.wikipedia.org/wiki/ZFS) storage system is designed for longer-term (but not permanent!) storage.
+Home directories at the `~/` and `~/data` folders are hosted on the much larger `12PB` [ZFS](https://en.wikipedia.org/wiki/ZFS) storage system is designed for longer-term but still non-permanent storage.
 It is suitable for hosting shared data sets and both inputs and outputs from your calculations.

 ## Physical plant